department19/Squash-the-Bug-V2/README.md

 ## Responsiveness Considerations
 Using `@media` rules, currently the game should be playable on mobile devices, and the game area is also adjusted for smaller screens too.
 Though further testing is required to see across varying mobile devices.

+the current buttons are `div` elements which isn't very good for screen readers

+**update**
+With changes made to the UI for the final aesthetic and removal of wireframe outlines completely negated any of previous adjustments for responsiveness.
+Hence many elements have been individually changed to make the web game work on the varying screen sizes and mobile formats.

 ## Bugs
 - ~~constant problem of the childNode of bug not existing when attempting removal~~
 	- the timings on class removal and were off, and as such the mutation observer wasn't functioning properly.